How Devon County Council websites are organised

 What to do if you can’t access parts of this website

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us using the contact details at the end of this statement.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us using the contact details below.

 We’ll consider your request and get back to you as soon as possible.